So elegant and so easy this pork tenderloin can be an everyday dinner or an elegant entrée when guests are coming.

 - Preheat oven to 400°F.

-- Cook bacon until crisp, about 8 minutes, and remove from the pan.
-Add the mushrooms, ¼ teaspoon pepper, and garlic.
+- Cook bacon until crisp, about 8 minutes, and remove from the pan reserving 1 tablespoon of the fat in the pan.
+Add the mushrooms, garlic, & pepper.
 Cook until soft.
 Remove from the heat and stir in the breadcrumbs and parsley.
 Let cool.

 - Cut the pork across (not all the way through) lengthwise so you can open it like a book.
 Pound the meat with a mallet until it's about ½" thick.